No progress made during first day of the Russo-US security deal talks

 But Ryabkov made it clear the hurdle of Ukraine’s membership has to be cleared first.

-“We are fed up with half-truths and promises made behind closed doors.
-We need legally binding guarantees on this issue, not assurances or commitments, but ironclad guarantees Ukraine will never join,” said Ryabkov, adding that trust between Moscow and Washington has been destroyed, hence the Kremlin’s insistence on a legal deal.
+“We are fed up with loose talk, half-promises, misinterpretations.
+We need ironclad, waterproof, bulletproof, legally binding guarantees on this issue,not assurances, guarantees with all those words like “shall”, “must” in them, but ironclad guarantees Ukraine will never join,” said Ryabkov, adding that trust between Moscow and Washington has been destroyed, hence the Kremlin’s insistence on a legal deal.
 “Enough is enough,” added Ryabkov emphatically.
 “The situation now is dangerous and precarious and we cannot afford any more delays on this very fundamental issue.”

 The deputy minister went on to quote Putin, saying the Russian president has said Russia cannot go backwards or back-peddle on the fundamental question of Ukraine joining Nato.